11:3 Through faith we understand that the worlds were framed by the word of God,

 because she judged him faithful who had promised.

-Sarah- according to "things seen" was 'not producing'.
+Sarah - according to "things seen" was 'not producing'.

 She seemed to have no part in the promise, or even to be a hindrance to its fulfillment.
-To that end, she and Abraham devised their own means, which was not of God.
+To that end, she devised a way for Abraham to have a son.
 Gen 16:1,2

 Yet, the final testimony of God concerning her is:

-she judged Him faithful who had promised- (cp.
-10:23)
+she judged Him faithful who had promised - (cp.
+Heb 10:23)

 11:12 Therefore sprang there even of one, and him as good as dead, {Rom 4:18-21}